 In the true spirit of nature connection and resilience building, Red Wolf takes place entirely in the forest.
 We have no electricity, running water or permanent structures.
-By combining minimal modern equipment with ancient technology, we can live comfortably in balance with the land - we have tents for sleeping, tarps for additional shelter, fires for cooking, and more.
+By combining minimal modern equipment with ancient technology, we can live comfortably in balance with the land. - we have tents for sleeping, tarps for additional shelter, fires for cooking, and more.
+In the same way we connect with nature, we find connection with all members of our community essential.
+It is a core belief at Red Wolf that every camper - regardless of gender identity - has an opportunity to safely and joyfully experience the outdoors.